gmc-code/PC-microbit-micropython/docs/images/image_arithmetic.rst

 .. py:method:: fill(value)

     | Set the brightness of all the pixels in the image to the **value**, between 0 and 9.
-    | THe fill method applies the fill in-place to the image.
+    | The fill method applies the fill in-place to the image.
-    | Don't use with built-in read-only images.
+    | Don't use with built-in images since they are read-only and cannot be altered.

 | The code below sets all the pixels to a bightness of 6.